Statuses in Latin with translation. Quotes in Latin with translation

 Absque omni exceptione - without any doubt

-Audentes fortuna juvat - Happiness favors the brave
+Audentes fortuna juvat - happiness favors the brave

 Ad finem saeculorum - until the end of time